Time series analysis for the definition and classification of ecoregions

 Challenge

-Time series of remote sensing data for the years 2018 to 2022 were created to determine these environmental and climatic conditions.
-Specifically, soil temperature for day and night, a normalized differentiated vegetation index (NDVI), soil moisture, a normalized differentiated water index (NDWI) and precipitation quantities were recorded and harmonized to a spatial resolution of 250 metres and a temporal resolution of 16 days.
+To determine these environmental and climatic conditions, time series of remote sensing data were created for the years 2018 to 2022.
+Specifically, soil temperature for day and night, a normalised differentiated vegetation index (NDVI), soil moisture, a normalised differentiated water index (NDWI) and precipitation quantities were recorded and harmonised to a spatial resolution of 250 metres and a temporal resolution of 16 days.

-The specific task of mundialis was to prepare and harmonize the various data sets.
+The specific task of mundialis was to process and harmonise the various data sets.

 Services